 Remarkably, only four actors play all the 139 characters appearing during the play.
 Hannay is the only character that portrays a single person; one woman and two men brilliantly cycle through the remaining characters, happily playing on the audience’s understanding of the role-swapping.
 Costume changes were often made on stage, and clever visual tricks such as shadow puppetry enhance the slapstick aspect of the play.
 Most scenes are a spot on reproduction of Hitchcock’s adaption of the novel.

-So far, The 39 Steps have been performed in the UK as well as in the US, Italy and South Africa and it will shortly be shown in Australia, Mexico, South Korea, Japan and more than a dozen other countries.
+So far, The 39 Steps has been performed in the UK as well as in the US, Italy and South Africa and it will soon be shown in Australia, Mexico, South Korea, Japan and more than a dozen other countries.

 The Videos & Novel

 Having been published before 1923, the novel, The 39 Steps, is in the public domain and can be downloaded for free, or in case you prefer a hard copy, you may find one here.
 The Guthrie Theater published a video teaser about the play on youtube:

 Notably, apart from the play, 8 short videos about Richard Hannay and his life in London have been shown on youtube, where he shows everything from where he gets his shave (Murdock London), to what luggage he uses, to which hats he wears:

 If you are now interested in Alfred Hitchcock‘s movie, you can watch a trailer here: